llpeterson/data/presentation.md

 Using a common external format is clearly the correct thing to do, right?
-This has certainly been the conventional wisdom in the networking community for the past 25 years.
+This has certainly been the conventional wisdom in the networking community for over 30 years.
 The answer is not cut and dried, however.
 It turns out that there are not that many different representations for the various base classes, or, said another way, N is not that large.
 In addition, the most common case is for two machines